guedes/ldap_fdw/README.md

     make installcheck
     make install

-And finally, if all that fails (and if you're on PostgreSQL 8.1 or lower, it likely will), copy the entire distribution directory to the `contrib/` subdirectory of the PostgreSQL source tree and try it there without `pg_config`:
+And finally, if all that fails, copy the entire distribution directory to the `contrib/`subdirectory of the PostgreSQL source tree and try it there without`pg_config`:

     env NO_PGXS=1 make && make installcheck && make install